Rosie Brigham

 Alongside developing the project, website and branding Rosie also developed the software, machine learning models and the research methodology alongside managing a group of 20+ different stakeholders across the two partnering organisations, Historic Environment Scotland and The Institute for Sustainable Heritage.

 Rosie has presented the findings of this research at a variety of conferences including DigiDoc, ICC, ACHS and ICOM-CC 2020.
-Watch this space for future publications currently in the works.

 Monument Monitor logo